+Why monitor polar bear habitat and ecosystem change?
 Arctic sea ice is essential for the persistence of polar bear subpopulations.
-The distribution and timing of ice relative to critical phases of polar bear life history has been linked to subpopulation status and trend (Hunter et al. 2010, Regehr et al. 2010, Stirling et al. 1999).
+The distribution and timing of ice relative to critical phases of polar bear life history has been linked to subpopulation status and trend (Stirling et al. 1999, Hunter et al. 2010, Regehr et al. 2010).
 Polar bears in western Hudson Bay abandon sea ice shortly after the average concentration of ice drops below 50% (Stirling et al. 1999).
 An increasing duration of ice-free days in western Hudson Bay between the 1980s and the first decade of this century was the most likely cause of a decline of the subpopulation (Regehr et al. 2007).
 In the Southern Beaufort Sea subpopulation, ice-free days (i.e., average sea ice concentration below 50%; Regehr et al. 2010) over the continental shelf were the most important driver of subpopulation growth.
-Absence of or reduced suitability of sea ice over the continental shelf has led to increased nutritional stress and poorer body condition and survival of some age and sex categories of polar bears (Rode et al. 2010).
-We may assume, based on these studies, that sea ice habitat is a useful proxy of subpopulation status and distribution (see Sahanatien and Derocher 2012) when other monitoring data, such as capture-recapture or distance sampling, are unavailable.
+Absence of or reduced suitability of sea ice over the continental shelf has led to increased nutritional stress and poorer body condition and survival among some age- and sex-categories of polar bears (Rode et al. 2010).
+We assume, based on these studies, that sea ice habitat is a useful proxy of subpopulation status and distribution (see Sahanatien and Derocher 2012) when other monitoring data, such as capturerecapture or distance sampling, are unavailable.

 Availability of sea ice habitat is linearly related to global temperature (Amstrup et al. 2010).
 Hence, as temperatures rise, there will be a reduction in the range-wide extent of polar bear habitat (Amstrup et al. 2010).
 Although the relationship between sea ice and temperature is linear, the shape of the relationship between sea ice availability and polar bear status is uncertain and probably non-linear (Molnár et al. 2010).
-In fact, transition from a marine environment composed predominantly of multiyear sea ice environment to one with a greater proportion of annual sea ice may increase optimal habitat in some regions (Durner et al. 2009) and help to maintain some subpopulations (Stirling et al. 2011).
+In fact, transition from a marine environment composed predominantly of multiyear sea ice to one with a greater proportion of annual sea ice may increase optimal habitat in some regions (Durner et al. 2009) and help to maintain some subpopulations (Stirling et al. 2011).
 Thinner ice is more likely to deform and build ridges necessary for snow accumulation (Sturm et al. 2006) sufficient for ringed seal lairs (Kelly et al. 2010).
 Regardless of the uncertainties in the rate at which polar bear abundance may decline, a decrease in range-wide habitat will result in fewer polar bears.
-This knowledge along with the understandings of polar bear-sea ice relationships developed in intensively studied subpopulations provides the ability to extrapolate across regions with similar patterns of ice change.
+This knowledge, along with the understandings of polar bear-sea ice relationships developed in intensively studied subpopulations, provides the ability to extrapolate across regions with similar patterns of ice change.